 Note: This article has continued to receive updates.
 For technical reasons, it will continue to say Nov ’18 at the top, but includes software that was released after that date.

-So here’s a big comparison of almost all the available commercial RAW converters for Mac, plus six open source ones, plus two commercial Windows-only titles.
+So here’s a big comparison of almost all the available commercial RAW converters for Mac, plus six open source ones, plus three commercial Windows-only titles.
 If you’re a Windows user, you may find a few names on this list that you haven’t heard of before, as they are Mac-exclusive.
 Criteria for selection were that the software should support Pentax cameras

 and be usable completely offline I will mark the differences in the table.
 Surprisingly, all programs seemed to support Pentax cameras as both DNG and PEF.
 Note: Later additions to this article have not all been tested yet.

 JPEG export settings used

 Images shown as part of this review are the default renderings.
 That’s all I’m going to focus on, for this as well as part 2.